The gross return based on opening NAV:

 Please refer to ‘Sample Deal with Annexures’ for more detail – available on request.

 The asset allocation decisions are driven by a number of factors.
 For example, seasonality is a big driver of certain commodities which are very seasonal, for example fruit and grains.
-You will notice that between Dec 2014 and March 2015, fruit comprised 15% of the book during the season, when fruit was being exported to the United Kingdom and Angola.
-By June 2015, fruit was below 5% of the book, as the season came to an end.
-The ending quarter of 2015 saw the exposure/allocation of FMCG increase at a good rate given the tough times experienced by ailing global and emerging markets commodity prices.
+You will notice that between Dec 2014 and March 2015 (change to Dec 2015 and March 2016), fruit comprised 15% of the book during the season, when fruit was being exported to the United Kingdom and Angola.
+By June 2015 (2016), fruit was below 5% of the book, as the season came to an end.
+The ending quarter of 2015 (2016) saw the exposure/allocation of FMCG increase at a good rate given the tough times experienced by ailing global and emerging markets commodity prices.

 We also make Investment Committee decisions per transaction based on market and risk factors prevailing at the time that we enter into each transaction.
 Another example is that we have kept maize (corn) exposure down in recent months due to high volatility and price fluctuations in the market and also owing to the likelihood of export bans which are a risk factor to Barak.
 For example Zimbabwe and Zambia have both had export bans placed on maize owing to the low productivity levels in these countries and the high demand and price of maize owing to the drought season in the United States.